Zone Look-up Map

 The City has a cannabis webpage that summarizes information about requirements and processes outside of zoning approvals.

-In NR-BP, NR-LM, and NR-GM, nicotine retail would always be considered a primary use, even if on the same lot as any other primary use, and would require a conditional use aproval and required to meet the distance separations above.
+In NR-BP, NR-LM, and NR-GM, nicotine retail would always be considered a primary use, even if on the same lot as any other primary use, and would require a conditional use approval and required to meet the distance separations above.

 What is cottage development?